What is Project Trust?

 Please note that young people who choose to do a year abroad with the Project Trust are required to fund-raise as part of their experience.

-Project Trust provides returned volunteers to talk to young people about their experiences of living in another country, and how that experience has helped them understand the relevance of learning other languages.
+SCILT worked closely with Project Trust to help develop links with schools across the country and encouraged returned volunteers to talk to young people about their experiences of living in another country, and how that experience has helped them understand the relevance of learning other languages.
 Learn about some of their experiences on our Project Trust - Projects webpage.